JoaoBLeite/LogicCircuit/README.md

 * Equivalence*XOR*gate;
 * Equivalence*XNOR*gate;

-  02) **HalfAdder**: Logic circuit of a half adder, to calculate the sum of 2 bits.
+  B) **HalfAdder**: Logic circuit of a half adder, to calculate the sum of 2 bits.
 Composed of a Logisim file and an image of it.
-  03) **FullAdder**: Logic circuit of a full adder, to calculate the sum of 2 bits.
+  C) **FullAdder**: Logic circuit of a full adder, to calculate the sum of 2 bits.
 Composed of a Logisim file and an image of it.